camalot/chatbot-gpmdp/README.md

 # CHATBOT GPMDP NOW PLAYING

-Gets track info from [Google Play Music Desktop Player](https://www.googleplaymusicdesktopplayer.com/) and puts the info in the chat
+Gets track info from LastFM and puts the info in the chat.

+*NOTE: You must be using a player that supports scrobbling to [LastFM](https://last.fm)*

 ## REQUIREMENTS